It was the summer of ’05 and Ashley White was a few months shy of her fourth birthday when her pregnant mother, Liana, was stabbed to death.

 “I’m really close with him and supportive of him.”

-Ashley also disputes public statements made in 2005 by Maureen Kelly [her maternal grandmother] that Ashley heard and saw everything [the murder].
-“That’s not true,” the teenager counters, adding she never heard a thing.
+Ashley effectively disputes public statements made in 2005 by Maureen Kelly [her maternal grandmother], who alludes that Ashley heard and saw everything [Liana’s murder].

 Keep in mind that Ashley was just across the hall when all hell supposedly broke loose: her mother screaming for her life, the attacker yelling, the skittish family dog barking and going nuts …

-How does one sleep through something as crazy as that?
-Could it be that the attack didn’t happened in the house, like police claim it did?
+How does one sleep through something as wild as that?
+Was the child deaf?

-A long list of inconsistencies in the Michael White murder case are included in a previous blog story, Whitewashed??
+A long list of inconsistencies in the Michael White murder case is included in a previous blog story, Whitewashed??
 Click here to view that piece [warning: not a quick read]

 ASHLEY WHITE, RN